 Addresses the shifting politics of nation, ethnicity, and race in the context of migration and globalization in Germany and Europe.
 Provides students with analytical tools to approach global concerns and consider Europe and Germany from cross-cultural and interdisciplinary perspectives.
 Familiarizes students with the ways in which histories of migration, travel, and colonial encounters shape contemporary Europe.
 Introduces the concepts of transnationalism, diasporic cultures, racism, ethnicity, asylum, and mobility via case studies and materials, including film, ethnography, fiction, and autobiography.
 Taught in English with a project that requires research and writing in German.

 This class has 21G.404 as a prerequisite.

 This class counts for a total of 4 credits.
 This class counts as a HASS H.

-You can find more information at the MIT + 21G.418 - Google Search site.
+You can find more information at the Migration, Race and Ethnicity in a New Europe and Germany site.

 © Copyright 2015 Yasyf Mohamedali